ionic-team/stencil-site/src/docs/output-targets/custom-elements-bundle.md

 The `dist-custom-elements-bundle` builds each component as a stand-alone class that extends `HTMLElement`.
 The output is a standardized custom element with the styles already attached and without any of Stencil's lazy-loading.
 This may be preferred for projects that are already handling bundling, lazy-loading and defining the custom elements themselves.

-The `dist` output target, on the other hand, is more for projects that want to allow components to lazy-load themselves, without having to setup bundling configurations to do so.
+The `dist` output target, on the other hand, is more for projects that want to allow components to lazy-load themselves, without having to set up bundling configurations to do so.

 Luckily, both builds can be generated at the same time, using the same source code, and shipped in the same distribution.
 It would be up to the consumer of your component library to decide which build to use.